-Plates: Chinet® or very cheap, very thin, very plain paper plates.
+- Plates: Chinet® or very cheap, very thin, very plain paper plates.
 Avoid plates with printed designs and patterns.
-They are coated with a plastic film that does not compost.

-Bowls: Chinet® brand or hot cups (see below).

-Napkins - Chose any pastel color you want as long as they are labeled as "napkins."
+They are coated with a plastic film that does not compost. - Bowls: Chinet® brand or hot cups (see below). - Napkins Chose any pastel color you want as long as they are labeled as "napkins."
 Avoid dark colors. ("Paper" towels are a whole other story.
 Please ask me if you want to know.)
-Please avoid the towelettes or wipes as they are reinforced with plastic and not compostable.

-Hot cups: Ecotainer® and Solo® BARE® compostable.
-Caution: Solo® BARE® also comes in a "made from recycled material" model and a "post consumer fiber" model and both are NOT compostable.
-Remember, the standard "to go" cups, like you get from a coffee shop, are not recyclable nor compostable due to a plastic liner.

-Cold cups: Any waxed paper cups, or any of the hot cups above.
+Please avoid the towelettes or wipes as they are reinforced with plastic and not compostable. - Hot cups: Ecotainer® and Solo® BARE® compostable.
+Caution: Solo® BARE® also comes in a "made from recycled material" model that is NOT compostable.
+Remember, the standard "to go" cups, like you get from a coffee shop, are not recyclable nor compostable due to a plastic liner. - Cold cups: Any waxed paper cups, or any of the hot cups above.
 You should be able to peel up a bit of wax with your fingernail if they are actually waxed.
-Most are actually plastic coated and not compostable.
-There are also some clear compostable cups but they are no longer accepted at PRC.

-Utensils: Depending on your food choices, you might not need utensils except for a spoon to stir coffee.
+Most are actually plastic coated and not compostable. - Utensils: Depending on your food choices, you might not need utensils except for a spoon to stir coffee.
 Perhaps you can use plastic utensils and collect and wash them for use next time.
-The only approved compostable utensils are wood or fiber based.
-There are some compostable utensils but they are no longer accepted at PRC.

-Toothpicks or Skewers: These can be a good substitute for utensils.
+Approved compostable utensils are available but only from stores specializing in compostable products. - Toothpicks or Skewers: These can be a good substitute for utensils.
 For instance, cut fruit into large 2-bite sized chunks and avoid the need for forks.
 Any wooden toothpicks are compostable, but no frilly plastic on the end.
 If you need something larger, consider a short skewer.
-They come as short as 4.5".

-Coffee stir sticks: Provide a few washable spoons for use and reuse.
+They come as short as 4.5". - Coffee stir sticks: Provide a few washable spoons for use and reuse.
 You may also use wooden sticks or fettuccini (yes I mean the pasta.
-If you leave it in a whole cup of hot coffee for a long while, it will soften, but as long as you stir and take it out, it will be fine and compostable.)

-Sugar and sweetener: Serve sugar in a pouring container and use packets only for other sweeteners.
+If you leave it in a whole cup of hot coffee for a long while, it will soften, but as long as you stir and take it out, it will be fine and compostable.) - Sugar and sweetener: Serve sugar in a pouring container and use packets only for other sweeteners.
 Did you know that those little packets that tear like paper actually have a thin layer of plastic to keep out the moisture?
-That thin layer of plastic will not compost.

-Creamer: These packets are also non-compostable but you probably knew that.
+That thin layer of plastic will not compost. - Creamer: These packets are also non-compostable but you probably knew that.
 You can serve cream or liquid creamer in a container that has an automatic (flip down) closure.
-It also needs to sit in ice to keep it cold and make the health inspector happy.

-Condiments (ketchup, mustard, salt, pepper, etc.): These packets are also not compostable.
+It also needs to sit in ice to keep it cold and make the health inspector happy. - Condiments (ketchup, mustard, salt, pepper, etc.): These packets are also not compostable.
 Whenever possible, serve these in reusable dispensers.